Kimball Junction

 Kimball Junction is a settlement located in Snyderville, Utah.
-At the 2020 US census, the population was 6,744 people.
+As of the 2020 U.S. census, the population was 6,744 people.
 Named after William Henry Kimball and the site of the former Kimball Stage Stop, the area now serves as a gateway to Park City via State Route 224.
 Kimball Junction is home to the Redstone and Newpark Districts, with both servicing hotels and restaurants, and the Kimball Junction Transit Center, which provides connections to Park City.